ANANDPATEL2001/Zomato_Clone/ReadMe.md

 - passport -  Passport's sole purpose is to authenticate requests, which it does through an extensible set of plugins known as strategies
 - passport-jwt - This module lets you authenticate endpoints using a JSON web token
 - joi - The Schema description language and data validator for JavaScript
+- aws-sdk - The AWS SDK for JavaScript simpliﬁes use of AWS Services by providing a set of libraries that are consistent and familiar for JavaScript developers
+- mutler - Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files

 ### Developer dependencies
+- passport-google-oauth2 - This module allows authentication using Google in our Node.js applications
 - nodemon - for automatic reloading of the website
 - @babel/cli - Command Line Interface used to execute all the commands of Babel
 - @babel/core